happyzhanls/100DaysOfCode/log.md

 ---
 ### Day 13: Monday, October 16th, 2017

-**Today's Progress**: Now the "Color Game Project" will generate random rgb colors when you refresh the page or click the reset button.
-Also I just signed up my cloud9 account for the sake of the back-end development.
-Excited!
+**Today's Progress**: Added several functions to randomly generate and pick colors.
+Signed up on Cloud9 🙃

-**Thoughts:** Keyboard English: "-" is called "dash" and "\_" is called "underscore".
-And also super excited for the upcoming brand-new back-end lessons of web development bootcamp.
+**Thoughts:** Today's English: "-" is called "dash" and "\_" is called "underscore".
+And also super excited for the upcoming brand-new back-end lessons of the web development bootcamp on Udemy.

 **Link to work:**
 1. [Color Game Project](https://codepen.io/linsong/pen/xXyVad)